Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Families of bimodules and symplectomorphisms

 On the other hand, by monotonicity, we will only need finite series, except for some semi-continuity statements.
-Therefore, until Section \ref{sec:generic}, where the monotonicity assumption is dropped, we instead consider the ring
+Therefore, until Section \ref{sec:generic}, where the monotonicity assumption is dropped, we instead consider the rings

-and analogously defined $K[z^\bR]$, as heuristic ring of functions of our parameter space.
-Note that we will not attempt to associate a geometric spectrum to these rings, and we often refer to them as the parameter space, by abuse of terminology.
+as the heuristic ring of functions of our parameter space.
+Here, $G$ is the finitely generated additive subgroup of $\bR$ defined in the previous section.
+For our purposes, it would suffice to only allow monomials of the form $z^{\alpha(C)}$ as well, where $C$ is a $1$-cycle.
+Note that we will not attempt to associate a geometric spectrum to these rings, and we often refer to them as the parameter space, by abuse of terminology. \begin{defn} Let $\cB$ be a smooth and proper $A_\infty$-category over $\Lambda$.
+A \emph{Novikov family $\fM$ of bimodules over $\B$} is an assignment of a free ($\bZ/2\bZ$)-graded $\Lambda[z^\bR]$-module, $\fM(\tilde L,\tilde L')$ to every pair of objects together with $\Lambda[z^\bR]$-linear, structure maps satisfying the standard $A_\infty$-bimodule equations (recall that tensor products without subscripts are taken over the base field, which is $\Lambda$ in this case).
+A \emph{(pre-)morphism of two families $\fM$ and $\fM'$} is a collection of $\Lambda[z^\bR]$-linear, maps The Novikov families form a $\Lambda[z^\bR]$-linear, pre-triangulated dg category, where the differential and composition are given by standard formulas for bimodules.
+A \emph{morphism} of families means a closed pre-morphism.
+The cone of a morphism is defined as the cone of underlying bimodules, equipped with the obvious family structure (i.e. $\Lambda[z^\bR]$-linear, structure) itself.

-Let $\cB$ be a smooth and proper $A_\infty$-category over $K\subset\Lambda$ or $\Lambda$. \begin{defn} A \textbf{Novikov family $\fM$ of bimodules over $\B$} is an assignment of a free ($\bZ/2\bZ$)-graded $K[z^\bR]$-module, resp. $\Lambda[z^\bR]$-module, $\fM(\tilde L,\tilde L')$ to every pair of objects together with $K[z^\bR]$-linear, resp. $\Lambda[z^\bR]$-linear, structure maps satisfying the standard $A_\infty$-bimodule equations.
-A \textbf{(pre-)morphism of two families $\fM$ and $\fM'$} is a collection of $K[z^\bR]$-linear, resp. $\Lambda[z^\bR]$-linear, maps The category of Novikov families form a $K[z^\bR]$-linear, resp. $\Lambda[z^\bR]$-linear, pre-triangulated dg category, where the differential and composition are given by standard formulas for bimodules.
-A \textbf{morphism} of families means a closed pre-morphism.
-The cone of a morphism is defined as the cone of underlying bimodules, equipped with the obvious family structure ($K[z^\bR]$-linear, resp. $\Lambda[z^\bR]$-linear, structure) itself. \end{defn}
+Similarly, if $\cB$ is smooth and proper over $K$, we define a \emph{Novikov family} to be an assignment of a free ($\bZ/2\bZ$)-graded $K[z^G]$-module $(L,L')\mapsto \fM(\tilde L,\tilde L')$ with $K[z^G]$-linear structure maps similar to \eqref{eq:strfam} satisfying the $A_\infty$-bimodule equations.
+The pre-morphisms, and the category of Novikov families are defined analogously, by replacing the prefix ``$\Lambda[z^\bR]$-linear'' with ``$K[z^G]$-linear''. \end{defn}

 We use the term Novikov family for both $K$ and $\Lambda$.
-Which type of family we are working with will be clear from the notation.
+Which type of family we are working with will be clear from the context.